Gypsy (Lady Gaga song): Background and development

 In January 2014, Interscope Records had uploaded "Gypsy" to their SoundCloud account under the list of singles they would send for radio play.
 This led to media speculation that "Gypsy" would be released as the third single from Artpop, following "Do What U Want".
-Gaga also announced plans to film a new music video, which tied in with the single release rumours.
+Gaga also announced plans to film a new music video, which tied in with the single release rumors.
 In March 2014, NBC announced that the next Artpop single would be "G.U.Y." instead of "Gypsy" and that they would premiere its music video on March 22.

 Recording and composition

 Gaga did not spare any free time for the song's recording and would usually start the sessions after the Born This Way Ball show performances were over.
 Madeon noted: "She would still give everything – even on the demo take!
 She's really impressive."
 Madeon's production on Artpop differs from his usual work.
 According Dylan Farella of Dancing Astronaut, the song "take[s] the mood of Artpop from ballad to anthem".
 On French radio Hit West, Madeon recalled that in September 2012 he had gone to see Gaga at her Born This Way Ball show at Paris' Stade de France.
 After the performance, Gaga took Madeon to her hotel room.
 He played her some chords he had been working on for sometime.
 Gaga immediately started singing the main melody of "Gypsy", and then the main song "flowed out", leading them to write a demo the same night.
 Since Madeon had brought his computer with him, he recorded the ideas developed with Gaga so he would not forget them.
 Afterwards, the song went through various changes, and more musicians were added for the final version on the album.

 "Gypsy" was written and produced by Gaga and Madeon, with additional songwriting by RedOne and White Shadow.
 It was recorded by Dave Russell, Bill Malina, Ghazi Hourani and Benjamin Rice at the Record Plant Studios, with additional recording carried out by Malina at CRC Studio in Hollywood, California.
 Andrew Robertson and Daniel Zaidenstadt assisted Rice in the recording sessions, while Steve Faye assisted Malina.
 Gaga did the guitar and piano arrangements for the song alongside Tim Stewart, who worked on the acoustic guitars.
 Gaga also added the background vocals on "Gypsy" with Nicole and Natalie Ganther, and Lyon Gray.
 The song was mixed by Manny Marroquin at Larrabee North Studios; further mixing was done by Madeon at Popcultur Studio in France.
 Gene Grimaldi mastered the song at Oasis Mastering Studios, in Burbank, California.